Counselor, Ensenamos en el Valle Central Program (Categorically Funded) Fresno City College

 Under the direction of the Dean of Instruction and Dean of Student Services, the Counselor will provide support for the Title V Ensenamos en el Valle Grant.
 Ensenamos en el Valle Central will prepare teachers who can serve students in bilingual classrooms in the Central Valley.
 Fresno State collaborated with its two largest feeder community colleges, Fresno City College and Reedley College.
 Fresno City College and Reedley College instituted an Associate Degree for Transfer (“ADT”) for Elementary [K-8] Teachers.
 The grant will aim to improve greatly the specificity and clarity of these new ADTs, with a focus on effective program planning, content relevance, and student advising.
 The project will produce tight transfer pathways into Fresno State's Teacher Education program, implement a purposeful system of student supports along these transfer pathways, starting with recruiting at high schools and ending with bachelor's degrees and teaching credentials in a range of teaching disciplines.
 The counselor will mentor from entry to exit Hispanic, low income, and/or first generation students.

 Duties include student recruitment, scheduling of workshops, matriculation activities, collaborating with faculty and staff regarding program needs, serve on the intercampus advisory committee, work with faculty and staff to ensure program courses and requirements are implemented, and fulfilling other duties and responsibilities as assigned.

-This position will have assignments at the Reedley College campus and other State Center Community College District sites.
 May include extended days as assigned, including evenings, Saturdays, online, or off-campus sites.